ajwarnick/ajwarnick.github.io/src/work/abstractnewspaper/index.md

 color: '#FF0000'
 description:
-  short: Public sculpture currently installed at Wassaic Project Wassaic, NY.
+  short: A daily updated stack of ten New York Times that has been programmatically altered rendering the information to pure form.
-  long: Public sculpture made of clear acrylic currently installed at Wassaic Project Wassaic, NY.
-I think about the news as a lens through which we view the world, and the world as a backdrop to the events we live through.
-In the studio, I play with words as often as objects, and this billboard plays with how the attention economy has broken our consideration of information.
+  long: A daily updated stack of ten New York Times that has been programmatically altered rendering the information to pure form.

-dimensions_sort: "14400"
+dimensions_sort: "858"
-dimensions: '96” x 50” x 3”'
+dimensions: '11” x 13” x 6”'

 available: true
-price: "$4,000"
+# price: "$4,000"

 # collaborators:
 #   - {